AskMeAgain/Event-Meshinery/README.md

 This framework is a state store independent event framework and designed to easily structure long running, multi step, processing tasks in a transparent way.
 The underlying state stores can be exchanged and combined to suit your needs.
-Currently supported is Kafka and MySql, but this is easily adaptable to Redis and more.
-As long as you can store and retrieve data, you can use this framework.

-This framework was originally written to replace KafkaStreams in a specific usecase, but you can use this framework without kafka.
+This framework was originally written to replace KafkaStreams in a specific usecase, but you can use this framework without Kafka.
 Currently supported are the following state stores:

 * Apache Kafka
+* MySql
 * Memory
-* MySql

 ## Meshinery vs KafkaStreams

-Doing long running (blocking) calls via Kafka Streams represents a challenge as this blocks a single thread from processing other messages.
-To solve this problem, this framework removes a guarantee:
+Doing long running (blocking) calls (like rest) via Kafka Streams represents a challenge as this blocks a single thread in the Kafka Streams framework from processing other messages.
+To solve this problem, this framework removes a
+guarantee:

 **Messages are not processed in order, but processed as they arrive.**

-This  is useful if your events need to be processed in a specific (long running) way, but events are completely independent of each other (not important if you process msg A with offset 10 before msg B with offset 2).
+This is possible if your events are completely independent of each other and it doesnt matter if you process message B before message A, even if it happened before/was written before in the Kafka Partition.

-You can easily scale this an application written with Event Meshinery by running them in parallel and using kafka consumer groups and you are now able to process multiple messages per partition simultaneously.
+You can easily scale an application written with Event Meshinery by running them in parallel and using kafka consumer groups.
+The big plus is that you can now process multiple messages in parallel **originating from a single partition**.

+This is not possible in Kafka Streams and means that you can only scale in Kafka Streams as far as your Kafka Cluster allows
+(Partition count).

 ## On Failure